stevenstetzler/psr-obs/pages/timing.md

 ---
 layout: page
-title: UVA Timing Group
+title: UVa Timing Group
-shortname: UVA
+shortname: UVa Timing
 feature-img: 'assets/img/rotunda.jpg'
 order: 1
 ---

-Our group at the University of Virginia (UVA) is observing and timing a set 10 pulsars using station 1 of the Long Wavelength Array.
+Our group at the University of Virginia (UVa) is observing and timing a set 10 pulsars using station 1 of the Long Wavelength Array.
 Each pulsar of interest has either not been timed before or has an extremely old timing solution published for it.

 Our group members are: